How to Watch UK TV in Spain

 All TV programme producers sell their programmes to be broadcast in certain regions and countries.
 Broadcasters pay to show content in those territories, normally under some exclusivity deal.
 If these programmes were able to be viewed freely in other countries, then the programme makers may not be able to get sales from other countries channels…and therefore not make any money!
 Some channels are not so strict, as they rarely have such “copyrighted” material, and hence why such channels as BBC News and Sky News can be freely available around Europe.

 You are only allowed to watch Sky TV subscription channels if you’re living in the UK Republic of Ireland.
-Sky will not accept subscriptions from outside of these areas, as they will only issue Sky TV subscription viewing cards to UK and ROI addresses.
+Sky will not accept subscriptions from outside of these areas, and they will only issue Sky TV subscription viewing cards to UK and ROI addresses.

 Free to Air TV / Subscription Free UK TV in Spain